dullhunk/book/careers-lab/cvapps/cv-errors.md

 List your skills, providing evidence and context where you can.

   1. **AWSUM SKILLZ** List your relevant technical skills.
-You could classify them into (for example) languages, operating sytems, frameworks, front/back-end, hardware, tools and specific software applications.
+You could classify them into (for example) programming languages, operating sytems, frameworks, front/back-end, hardware, tools and specific software applications.
 The classification you use will depend on the job you're applying for.
 A web developer role will require a different emphasis to a DevOps / sysadmin role.
-Likewise, if you want to design integrated circuits and other hardware, your CV will look very different from a CS student going for [Business Analyst](https://en.wikipedia.org/wiki/Business_analyst) roles.
+Likewise, if your calling in life is to design integrated circuits, your CV will look very different from a CS student going for [Business Analyst (BA)](https://en.wikipedia.org/wiki/Business_analyst) roles.
   2. **NOT JUST A TECHIE** Remember you have other (soft) skills too.
 These are just important as your hard skills, so don't forget to mention them.
   3. **EXPERT OR BEGINNER?** It can sometimes be useful to classify your technical skills by the level of experience (beginner, intermediate, expert) or how long you've been using them (1 week, 1 year, 10 years etc).
 It's also useful to say a little bit about what you've used them for, as its all to easy to list skills you don't actually have.
   4. **PRINCIPLES** Don't forget to mention fundamental principles (the science bit) you have learned as well as specific tools (the engineering & technology bit).
 Technologies come and go very fast - it is the principles you have learned  on your degree that will set you up for your career for many years to come.
 Fundamental concepts in Computer Science like architecture, OOP, algorithms, design patterns, operating systems, security and networks don't change as quickly as the technology does - so make sure you mention them.
-  5. **META** As a computer science student, you also have demonstrable “meta” skills like the ability to learn things quickly  - either on your own as an [autodidact](https://en.wikipedia.org/wiki/Autodidacticism) or from others.
+  5. **META** As a computer science student, you also have demonstrable “meta” skills like the ability to learn things quickly  - either ([self-taught](https://en.wikipedia.org/wiki/Autodidacticism)) or learning from peers.
 You can also think logically, reason, problem solve, analyse and abstract.
 Again, these are future proof skills that will last longer than whatever technology is fashionable right now.
 Employers are often more interested in these “meta” capabilities and your potential than in specific technical skills.

 ## Personal Details (PD)